MLB Game of the Week Live on YouTube

-MLB Game of the Week Live on YouTube is the presentation of Major League Baseball (MLB) games live on the video sharing and social media platform YouTube.
-Games are produced by the league-owned MLB Network.
-Games generally air in the afternoon on weekdays.
+MLB Game of the Week Live on YouTube was the presentation of Major League Baseball (MLB) games live on the video sharing and social media platform YouTube.
+Games were produced by the league-owned MLB Network.
+Games generally streamed in the afternoon on weekdays.

 History

 On April 30, 2019, Major League Baseball and YouTube agreed to a partnership for 13 exclusive baseball games.
 The agreement was essentially a replacement to an earlier deal with Facebook Watch, which was criticized for requiring a Facebook account to access and for having too clunky of an interface.
-The YouTube games would feature a pre and post game show, along side the game, all produced by MLB Network.
+The YouTube games would feature a pre and post game show, alongside the game, all produced by MLB Network.
 There was no requirement for a YouTube account to access the game.
-The first game aired was between the Phillies and the Dodgers on July 18, 2019.
+The first game streamed was between the Phillies and the Dodgers on July 18, 2019.
 After the season, MLB said they averaged 130,000 viewers per telecast.
 The August 7, Dodgers-Cardinals telecast saw the highest peak of 320,000 live viewers.

-Because of the COVID-19 pandemic, and the resulting reduction of the 2020 MLB season to 60 games, MLB on YouTube only aired 4 games, all in September, during the 2020 season.
-Two of these games were exclusive to the platform, while two others aired in tandem with local regional sports networks.
+Because of the COVID-19 pandemic, and the resulting reduction of the 2020 MLB season to 60 games, MLB on YouTube only showed 4 games, all in September, during the 2020 season.
+Two of these games were exclusive to the platform, while two others were shown in tandem with local regional sports networks.

 For the 2021 MLB season, MLB on YouTube returned with 21 exclusive games.
 During the season YouTube produced two special broadcasts.
 On June 30, YouTube featured a special stat focused statcast broadcast between the Mariners and Blue Jays.
 YouTube's game between the Orioles and Rays on July 20 featured the first all-female announcing crew on an MLB broadcast.
 Melanie Newman (play-by-play), Sarah Langs (color commentator), Heidi Watney and Lauren Gardner (pre- and postgame show co-hosts) were back at MLB Network studios while Alanna Rizzo was the reporter at Tropicana Field.

 On April 14, 2022, Major League Baseball announced that YouTube would have 15 exclusive games for the 2022 MLB season.
-Unlike previous years which featured a rotating broadcasting crew, Scott Braun will handle all play–by–play duties and Yonder Alonso will handle all color commentating.
+Unlike previous years which featured a rotating broadcasting crew, Scott Braun handled all play–by–play duties and Yonder Alonso handled all color commentating.
 For the August 17, 2022 broadcast between the Los Angeles Angels and Seattle Mariners, an alternate broadcast hosted by Lauren Gardner and Cameron Maybin was also produced.
 The broadcast featured celebrity guests such as Bill Nye, Joel McHale and Kenny Mayne, among others.

+The series did not return in 2023.
+Though not directly related, YouTube TV dropped MLB Network due to a carriage dispute prior to the season.